top of page

 • "Ruminating prepares me so I won't get hurt again."

-We fall into the trap of believing that rumination is a form of problem-solving.
-We confuse the mental act of worrying (usually about the future) with doing (taking action).
+We might even fall in the trap of believing that rumination is a form of problem-solving.
+We often confuse the mental act of worrying (in case of anger, it would worry about not getting any justice in the future) with doing (taking action).
 Similarly, we confuse ruminating (dwelling on the past) with undoing.
-We unconsciously believe that if we replay the event enough times, we can somehow change the outcome, find the "missing piece" of logic that makes it make sense, or extract the apology we never received.
+We might unconsciously believe that if we replay the event enough times, we can somehow change the outcome, find the "missing piece" of logic that makes it make sense, or extract the apology that we never received.

 This is the "undoing" fallacy.
 The past is immutable.
 No amount of mental replay will change the ink on the divorce papers or un-say the insult.
-Ruminative anger consumes massive cognitive resources—memory, attention, executive function—without producing a single tangible result in the external world.
-It provides the illusion of work without the product.
+Ruminative anger consumes massive cognitive resources—memory, attention, executive function—without producing a single tangible result.

 Once the ruminative cycle takes hold, we are prone to develop negative metacognitive beliefs, such as "My anger is uncontrollable" or "I am going crazy with these thoughts."
 This leads to a sense of helplessness, where we feel victimized not just by the original offender, but by our own mind.